Culture Department’s stance on call for inquiry risks appearing weak, corrupt, or both – victims, and the public, deserve clarity

 The letter is also unclear on the separate issue of press standards.

-It declares support for robust, independent regulation; free from political interference.
-And later implies an equivalence between Impress, the independent regulator, and IPSO, the press-dominated complaints body controlled by newspaper executives and politicians.
+In one paragraph it declares support for robust, independent regulation; free from political interference.
+But later it implies an equivalence between Impress, the independent regulator, and IPSO, the press-dominated complaints body controlled by newspaper executives and politicians.
+So does Labour support independent regulation or not?

 We deserve to know where they really stand.